|From||"Bristow, Katie E." <firstname.lastname@example.org>|

 At the National Oceanography Centre (NOC) we know that the quality of our science and the impact that we want it to have depends entirely on the knowledge, skills and engagement of our people.
 The NOC is committed to flexible employment practices to support employees’ work and personal commitments where possible.
 Our flexi-time system and flexible working policy contribute to this important aim.

-The centre is well connected by public transport and has ample cycle parking in addition to free car parking in Southampton or low cost parking in Liverpool.
+In return for your talents, we offer a competitive remuneration package, including a RCUK pension scheme, 30 days annual leave with a further 14 Public/local days off.
+The centre is well connected by public transport and has ample cycle parking in addition to free car-parking.
 We support opportunities for further training and development.

 Our Commitment as an Employer:

 The NOC is an equal opportunities employer which values the diversity of its employees and therefore welcomes applications from all sections of the community.

 In support of this commitment, we have adopted a guaranteed interview scheme for suitable candidates with a disability and further welcome applications from ethnic minorities who are currently under-represented.

 In addition to this, the NOC is an accredited Investors in People organisation, demonstrating its ongoing commitment to realising the potential of all its staff and is an active member of the Athena SWAN charter which recognises the advancement of gender equality through representation, progression and success for all.

 To apply, please submit an up-to-date CV and cover letter here: https://careers.noc.ac.uk/vacancy/climate-scientist-statistician-research-384673.html.
 If you are unable to apply online, please contact the NOC Careers Team at email@example.com.

 For general enquiries regarding this role, please contact Dr Elizabeth Kent via firstname.lastname@example.org.

 Closing date: 17th July 2019